davelpz/Resume/resume.md

 	- Re-engineered system to micro-service based architecture and replaced the Oracle SOA solution for substantial cost savings.
   - *Unified User Interface* - Enterprise provisioning portal [Java, HTML5, CSS3, JavaScript]
-Consolidated several web applications into one single *Duties:*
+Consolidated several web applications into a single UI solution.
+  *Duties:*
 	  - Team Lead: managed an internationally distributed team of engineers.
 	  - Worked with subject mater experts to gather, validate, and engineer a technical solution.